Florida

 Louisiana

-A leading lawyer in commercial litigation, Lori Mince of Fishman Haygood is also recognized for her work on media law and tax litigation.
-She is currently lead counsel on behalf of the Louisiana Children’s Medical Center in a matter brought upon by six neighbors of the LCMC Health subsidiary in a putative class action.
+A leader in the commercial sphere, Lori Mince of Fishman Haygood is widely recognized for her work on media law and tax litigation expertise n.
+She is currently leading settlement discussions on behalf of Louisiana Children’s Medical Center in a matter brought upon by six neighbors of the LCMC Health subsidiary in a putative class action.
 The claim alleges, inter alia, that the hospital's newly relocated helistop constitutes a nuisance under Louisiana law.
-The matter is ongoing, but the lead counsel team has already successfully defeated the plaintiff’s efforts to secure state court jurisdiction.
+Following Mince’s success in defeating the plaintiff’s efforts to secure state court jurisdiction and striking the class allegations, the plaintiffs voluntarily dismissed the class and agreed to pursue a settlement.
+In the tax space, Mince represents the Department of Revenue in seven cases filed by RJ Reynolds and affiliates in a challenge to the assessments issued against the plaintiffs.

 Texas